What Is the Law School Socratic Method?

 There are a lot of potential points of anxiety for 1L students in law school.
 Feelings of excitement and nervousness tend to build up during the summer and culminate in the first day of class.
 One of the biggest sources of fear for new students is the infamous Socratic Method, which has long found a home in law school classes across the country.
 In this article I will explain what the Socratic Method is, and why you shouldn’t be worried about it!

-What Exactly Is the Socratic Method?
+What Is the Socratic Method?
+An Introduction to its Philosophical Origins

 If you guessed that the Socratic Method has something to do with the famous philosopher Socrates, your right!
 Way back in the day Socrates made use of a teaching method in which he would ask his students a seemingly unending number of questions until he found a contradiction in the student’s initial assumption.
 The goal was to teach his students to think and learn for themselves, and to create critical thinkers.

-Many traditional classroom teaching styles are somewhat unengaging by design unfortunately and this is where the Socratic Method shines.
+Many traditional classroom teaching styles are somewhat unengaging by design but this is where the Socratic Method shines.
 The typical style of teaching you are probably used to is an hour or so long class period where the professor may read off a PowerPoint or explain topics on a whiteboard, and break-up parts of the lecture with in-class assignments.
 Rarely will the professor ask a student’s opinion or ask for an explanation of a subject.
 Instead students usually communicate with the professor only to ask a question.
 At the end of class the professor will usually assign a homework assignment.
 At the end of the semester, grades are usually divided up between exams, homework, classroom attendance, and perhaps a few other miscellaneous assignments thrown in.

 It’s impossible to describe exactly how law school classes are taught with a blanket definition of the Socratic Method.
 This is because there is no exact standard that every professor at every law school must follow.
 Different professors employ the Socratic Method to different degrees, and some don’t at all.
 In the past the Socratic Method was pretty much universally applied in Law School, however today things are very different.
 Most classrooms today do not operate with an objective to embarrass a student if they forget to do the reading (you definitely should).
 Most professors are less confrontational and somewhat more forgiving than in the past.